bahmoudd/arch-install-guide/README.md

 ### Install & Enable A Login Manager <a name="install--enable-dm"></a>

-If you want to use GNOME as your login manager, install and enable GDM as shown below:
+If you want to use GNOME as your desktop environment, install and enable GDM as shown below:
 ```
 sudo pacman -S gdm
 sudo systemctl enable gdm.service